 Timeline of events since Jussie Smollett reported attack

-CHICAGO (AP) — Jussie Smollett was convicted on charges that he lied to Chicago police when the former “Empire” actor and R&B singer reported being the victim of a racist and homophobic attack nearly three years ago.
+CHICAGO (AP) — Jussie Smollett was sentenced Thursday to 150 days in jail and ordered to pay restitution and a fine for his conviction on charges that he lied to Chicago police when the former “Empire” actor and R&B singer reported being the victim of a racist and homophobic attack more than three years ago.
 Some key moments in the story:

 Jan.
 22, 2019

 — Smollett receives a racist and homophobic threatening letter at the studio in Chicago where “Empire” is filmed.
 Police later say they believe Smollett sent the letter himself.

 — Jussie Smollett tells police he was attacked by two men in downtown Chicago at 2 a.m.
 The actor says the men used racist and homophobic slurs, wrapped a rope around his neck and poured an “unknown substance” on him.
 Police say Smollett, who is Black and gay, told detectives the attackers also yelled he was in “MAGA country,” an apparent reference to President Donald Trump’s “Make America Great Again” campaign slogan that some Trump critics call racist and discriminatory.